ajahne/blog/_posts/2018-3-31-javascript-for-loops.md

 });
 {% endhighlight %}

 One of the downsides of the `forEach` method, is that it does not support `break` and `continue`.
-So what if you need to `break` out and/or `continue` to the next step? `for...of` is the statement for you!
+So what if you need to `break` out of the loop or `continue` to the next step? `for...of` is the statement for you!

 ## `for...of`
 The `for...of` statement provides us with the conciseness of `forEach` with the feature richness (e.g. `break` and `continue`) of the `for` statement.